sogis/pnf_veriso/README.md

 VeriSO is a QGIS plugin that allows verifying for Interlis data.
 It was originally developed by Stefan Ziegler and it is now mantained by OPENGIS.ch LLC

+This specific VeriSO plugin is designed for the verification of PNF-data.

 Usage
 --------